 Generally.
 Lessee agrees that in conducting any activities on the Premises or on Airport property pursuant to this Agreement, Lessee shall comply, and require its employees, agents, contractors, and invitees (“Lessee Parties”) to comply, with any and all applicable federal, state, and local environmental laws, rules, and regulations and all orders and directives from any government agency having jurisdiction over Lessee, the Airport, and/or the Premises (collectively, “Environmental Laws”).

 Hazardous Materials.
-Lessee and Lessee Parties shall not use, store, generate, manufacture, produce, handle, treat, dispose, transport, or conduct operations involving Hazardous Materials (defined herein) whether intentionally or unintentionally, at or from the Premises in violation of any Environmental Laws.
+Clean the language up and make it consistent throughout Hazmat gets treated different than hazardous materials Lessee and Lessee Parties shall not use, store, generate, manufacture, produce, handle, treat, dispose, transport, or conduct operations involving Hazardous Materials (defined herein) whether intentionally or unintentionally, at or from the Premises in violation of any Environmental Laws.
 Without limiting the foregoing, Lessee and Lessee Parties shall not discharge Hazardous Materials into the sewer and/or storm water drainage systems, or cause any Hazardous Materials to be placed, held, stored, processed, treated, released, or disposed of on or about the Premises or Airport in violation of Environmental Laws.
+Better define as Operational Maintenance of aircraft or aeronautical related equipment.
 Lessee shall, at no cost or expense to the City, promptly remove and remedy, in accordance with the requirements of Environmental Laws, all Hazardous Materials present in, on, under, or migrating from the Premises in violation of Environmental Laws, as a result of the acts or omissions of Lessee or any Lessee Party or its or their use or occupancy of the Premises; provided, however, that Lessee has no obligation to remove any Hazardous Materials in, on, under, or migrating from the Premises as a result of (i) the acts or omissions of third parties other than Lessee Parties or Lessee’s predecessors in interest, or (ii) the acts or omissions of the City, unless Lessee’s acts or omissions exacerbated such Hazardous Materials.
 However, Lessee shall bear the burden of providing evidence to the City that any Hazardous Materials in, on, under, or migrating from the Premises were not exacerbated by the acts or omissions of Lessee and are a result of (x) the acts or omissions of third parties other than Lessee Parties or Lessee’s predecessors in interest; or (y) the acts or omissions of the City.
 As used in this Agreement, “Hazardous Materials” means any elements, compounds, chemicals, substances, flammable materials, explosives, radioactive materials, oil, petroleum, petroleum products, asbestos, lead paint, perfluoro octane sulfonic acids or perfluorooctanoic acids, polychlorinated biphenyls, military or civilian munitions, explosives, materials, or wastes that, because of their quantity, concentration or physical or chemical characteristics pose a present or potential hazard to human health or safety or to the environment including, by way of illustration and not limitation, those which are or become regulated, identified, defined, listed, or otherwise classified as a contaminant, pollutant, toxic pollutant, or toxic or hazardous substance, or a regulated substance under Environmental Laws.

 Recordkeeping.
 Lessee shall maintain, in an orderly and easily accessible manner, all correspondence and communications with any governmental authority, records, or other information evidencing its compliance with all Environmental Laws for all Hazardous Materials brought upon, kept, used, stored, generated, or disposed of in, on, or about the Premises, or transported to or from the Premises by Lessee or Lessee Parties.
 Lessee must maintain these records for the period of time as is required by Environmental Laws or ten (10) years following termination of this Agreement, whichever is longer.